Revisiting institutional punishment in the $N$-person prisoner's dilemma: The replicator equation formulation

+Since the expected payoffs $\pi^C$, $\pi^D$, $\pi^P$, and the maximum instantaneous payoff difference $\Delta f_{\max}$ are measured in the same payoff units, the time $t$ in the replicator equations (\ref{x}) and (\ref{z}) is dimensionless.
+This is expected because time in the imitation stochastic dynamics is measured in Monte Carlo steps, where a Monte Carlo step corresponds to the choice of $M$ random focal individuals for the update.
+Finally, we note that by measuring all parameters in units of the contribution $c$ to the public goods, we can set $c=1$ in the numerical analysis without loss of generality.

-The fixed-point solutions of the replicator equations (\ref{x}) and (\ref{z}) are obtained by setting $dx/dt=dz/dt=0$.
-In the following we briefly present these solutions together with the results of a standard local stability analysis \cite{Britton_2003,Murray_2007}.
+The fixed-point or equilibrium solutions of the replicator equations (\ref{x}) and (\ref{z}), denoted by $x^*$ and $z^*$, are obtained by setting $dx/dt=dz/dt=0$.
+In the following we briefly present these solutions together with the results of a standard local stability analysis.
+This analysis is done by linearizing the replicator equations at the equilibrium solutions, resulting in the linear system

+where $u=x-x^*$ and $v=z-z^*$.
+The $2 \times 2$ Jacobian matrix $ \mathbf {A} $ evaluated at the equilibrium solutions is called the community matrix and the signs of its eigenvalues determine the local stability of these solutions \cite{Britton_2003,Murray_2007}.